Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

     III.
 Security: It must be ensured that access will be provided to the authorized persons through user ID and password.
     Network security will be provided using firewalls.
-    Checks can be performed at regular intervals to ensure data integrity.
+    Checks can be performed at regular intervals to ensure data integrity .

     IV.
 Maintainability: The software will be developed by implementing the concept of modularity which in turn reduces the complexity involved in maintaining it.
 The administrator should have a sound technical knowledge about maintaining the software and further enhancements will be undertaken by the developer.